rahugur09/calendar_clone/README.md

 ---

 **Note**: This was built in 24 hours taking AI help obviously.
 It helped me a lot although after a certain point of time it gave up and had to pick up on my own.
 I have worked a lot on design especially to replicate it with the google calendar in design etc considering the point about focus on the replication.
-As while writing this I will try my best to deploy this for your testing if I make it on time otherwise setup part I have already written
+As while writing this I will try my best to deploy this for your testing if I make it on time otherwise setup part I have already written.
+I have also added one backend pinger through uptime robot which is pinging the backend deployed on render every 5 minutes to avoid inactivity of render backend.

 ## License
 MIT License